MoriaRoz/DBProject_212940399_325439305/README.md

 ![image](https://github.com/user-attachments/assets/3280002c-f317-4de8-8b09-da90e9d293f3)

 #### Personal area
-  - After clicking the personal area button on the home screen, the following message pops up and if there is a volunteer with the entered ID, the following screen will open.
+  - After clicking the "personal area" button on the home screen, the following message pops up and if there is a volunteer with the entered ID, the following screen will open.

 ![image](https://github.com/user-attachments/assets/8fd54bdc-c7c3-4d0c-ba96-12151bd99a5c)